Prottoy2938/ingredient-blog/_posts/recipe-filter-feature.md

 > Often when user visits the application they don't have any specific recipe name in mind, but have a overall idea of what he/she wants to cook.
 In situation like that, a recipe filter feature might come in helpful.

-For the past couple of weeks I've been working on implementing recipe filter option on this application.
+For quite a while I've been working on implementing recipe filter option on this application.
 The initial version is complete, it supports multiple filter feature as well as filter toggling/removing option.

 You can filter your recipes based on: